 Another election weekend has just passed, this time for both regional governance and mayoral elections which are held simultaneously across the country.
-Evo Morales’ MAS (Movement Towards Socialism) suffered severe losses in key regions.
-They lost regional governance in La Paz to an opposition candidate called Felix Patzi, a former MAS politician promising to help La Paz’s growing middle class who are largely neglected by MAS’ policies.
-The opposition also managed to retain governance in the affluent department of Santa Cruz.
+Evo Morales’ MAS (Movement Towards Socialism) suffered severe losses in key regions, most notably losing regional governance in La Paz to an opposition candidate called Felix Patzi, a former MAS politician promising to help La Paz’s growing middle class who are largely neglected by MAS’ policies.
+The opposition also managed to retain governance in the more affluent department of Santa Cruz.

 Regional politics are nice to know about but probably don’t have much effect on my life.
 I have actually been more concerned about government restrictions in the lead up to the elections.

-In my neighborhood election days turn into something reminiscent of a mini carnival.
-Food vendors line the streets offering all the usual Bolivian favorites, hawkers stretch rugs over the pavement to sell anything from pirated DVD’s to kitchenware and women offer face painting to children passing by.
-Nobody can travel anywhere so they take advantage of the day by wondering around, eating and socializing.
-Given there are no reckless cars on the road, everybody gets on their bikes and it feels like another Dia del Peaton.
+In my neighborhood, election days turn into something reminiscent of a mini carnival.
+Food vendors line the streets offering all the usual Bolivian favorites, hawkers stretch rugs over the pavement to sell anything from pirated DVD’s to kitchenware, while women offer face painting services to children passing by.
+Considering nobody can travel anywhere, locals take advantage of the day by wondering around, eating and socializing.
+Given there are no reckless cars on the road, everybody gets on their bikes so it feels like another Dia del Peaton.